QuantumWizard888/Reverse-Engineering-crackmes-with-Ghidra/solutions/crackme_2/crackme_2_solution.md

 As a last step we somehow have to write this string as BYTES to **password.bin**.
 And here we have 2 ways:

 - Manually edit the file using HEX editor
-- Create a programm that writes the data to this **password.bin** file
+- Create a program that writes the data to this **password.bin** file

 We are programmers, so we'll make a program!
 And we'll make it as simple as possible.
 For that purpose we will use Python.
 Just create a program file with a name, for example, **pswd.py**.
 Open it and write this code to it: